trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In the previous section, you learned how to run a SQL query from the
-Trino Interactive CLI.
+Trino CLI.
 You can also pass a query directly to Trino.
 From
 the terminal, run:

 .. code-block:: shell

-    docker exec -it trino trino --execute 'SELECT custkey, name, phone, acctbal FROM tpch.sf100.customer LIMIT 7'
+    docker exec -it trino-container trino --execute 'SELECT custkey, name, phone, acctbal FROM tpch.sf100.customer LIMIT 7'

 Which returns: